OffcierCia/non-typical-OSINT-guide/README.md

 # Immersive & Gamified Learning: Games (b)

 Join communities, of course and chat, chat!
-Above I've only mentioned English-speaking communities but there are also local ones, do some research on your own.
+Below I've only mentioned English-speaking communities but there are also local ones, do some research on your own.
 I’m 100% sure in you!
 You will succeed!
 Do you like to hang out with friends?
 If so, then try playing Dozor or Encounter (or any NightGame based on codebreaking or geolocation or Escapology or Lock-Picking) together!

 - [DozoR Team Night Game](https://en.wikipedia.org/wiki/Dozor)
 - [Codebreaking](https://en.m.wikipedia.org/wiki/Codebreaking)